Muddu Manase

 The film score and soundtrack were composed by debutante Vineeth Raj Menon, and lyrics for each of the six tracks in the film were penned six directors of Kannada cinema.
 Upon theatrical release on 28 August 2015, the film received mixed reviews from critics.
 The film's music, cinematography and the acting performance of Gowda received praise, and the screenplay was criticized.

+Plot

+The film tells the story of a love triangle around Suresh (Gowda), and how he goes about dealing with his old lover as he falls in love with another girl in different circumstances and time.